Alec Baldwin Was Told He Helped Elect Donald Trump With His ‘SNL’ Impersonation? [Opinion]

 — Donald J. Trump (@realDonaldTrump) October 16, 2016

-When asked “if he feared any kind of repercussions for lampooning Trump,” Baldwin said “No, I never thought that.”
+When asked “if he feared any kind of repercussions for lampooning Trump,” Baldwin said, “No, I never thought that.”
 He is not at all worried that his “taxes are going to get audited or that kind of thing,” he said.
 This appears to say something for how Baldwin really sees Trump.

 Whether Baldwin is admitting or not, he apparently doesn’t see Trump as underhanded.
 This appears to be the case when he said that he didn’t see the president retaliating using the government to audit his taxes.
 He still maintains he feels Trump is disqualified to be president of the nation, but like many of the other Trump critics, they are still screaming about past allegations that were made against Trump when he was still on the campaign trail.
-There has been so much hype on Baldwin’s portrayal of Trump on SNL, that a Dominican newspaper used a picture of Baldwin playing Trump, mistaking him for the real Donald Trump.
+There has been so much hype on Baldwin’s portrayal of Trump on SNL that a Dominican newspaper used a picture of Baldwin playing Trump, mistaking him for the real Donald Trump.

 Dominican Newspaper Understandably Uses Photo Of Alec Baldwin As Donald Trump On SNL Instead Of Actual Trump -… https://t.co/zGhBgSbCoO